RealSteel183/algorithms-comp20290/README.md

 | 11| [Assignment: Huffman Compression](./src/assignment) | -|- |
 | 12| [Utilities](./src/util) | - | Multiple utility programs written by Robert Sedgewick and Kevin Wayne, used throughout the repository, especially for [Run Length Compression](./src/p9) and the [Huffman Compression](./src/assignment) assignment.

-#### Documentation
+## Documentation
-Documented results and graphs for performance of some algorithms.
+Documented results and graphs for performance of some implemented algorithms.

 | # | File | Description |
 |---| ---- | ----------- |